 $198M and counting

 Sneaker marketplace GOAT was founded in 2015 by serial entrepreneurs/sneaker enthusiastsEddy Lu and Daishin Sugano.
 In February 2018, GOAT merged with fellow sneaker reseller Flight Club, which was founded in 2005 and specializes in brick-and-mortar reselling.
-The two companies still operate as independent brands today, but they share technology, resources and intel behind the scenes through their new parent company, GOAT Group.
+The two companies still operate as independent brands today, but they share technology, resources and information behind the scenes through their new parent company, GOAT Group.

 What They Do Better

 GOAT offers a slicker, more elevated shopping experience than many of its competitors, which include StockX, Stadium Goods and eBay.
 It also takes extra steps to ensure authenticity by personally inspecting every single pair of sneakers offered for sale and requiring all sellers to be verified.
 In essence, the company has elevated and added security to the reselling process.
 The sneakers are even painstakingly cleaned before being shipped out to buyers.

 GOAT Group raised $60M from Index Ventures and other firms in February 2018 through its merger with Flight Club.
 Today the company has raised a total of $197.6M, according to CrunchBase.